jay8park/mahjong/README.md

   - descr: when a user clicks on the "new" button, create a new room (after doing error checking) via server and redirect page
   - call to server: createRoom
   - socket function: roomCreated
 - joinRoom.onclick
   - descr: when a user clicks the "join" button, join the specific room (after doing error checking) via server and redirect page
   - call to server: joinRoom
   - socket function: joined

+Helper Functions
+- displayError
+  - param: name (string), room (string) -- document element value of name and room
+  - return: boolean -- true if there is an error with the name and room input, false otherwise
+  - descr: display error message(s) if name or room code input is not filled
+- resetError
+  - param: N/A
+  - return: N/A
+  - descr: remove error message(s) for the name or room code input

 ### games.js
 #### Fields